 There are other iconic waterfront restaurants on Ruston Way — like Harbor Lights — but this fine-dining establishment does the best job combining stunning saltwater views with fresh food, all while pulling off an inclusive vibe often missing from fine dining experiences.

 The shrimp cocktail of my childhood is no longer on the menu, but the cuisine still holds up after all these years.
 The views (both inside and out) are amazing and the food fresh.

 Anything seafood is going to be delicious in this iconic location— I love the shrimp and Crab Louie salads — and reservations are highly recommended.
 Fine dining; fine seafood.
 You’ll find both in this iconic Tacoma restaurant.

 They say it twice for good reason — the ramen noodles here are amazing and the staff friendly.

 The cozy locals’ hangout is located in a strip of restaurants adjacent to the impressive Gothic empress building of Stadium High School — notably used in the filming of several movies, including Ten Things I Hate About You starring Heath Ledger.

-The neighborhood is a great part of town to explore, and this Asian eatery is a can’t-miss on any visit to Tacoma.
+The neighborhood is a great part of town to explore, and this Asian eatery is a can’t-miss from all Tacoma North End restaurants.
 I love the delicate fish cakes available as an add-on to any entree and the Tonkotsu is the best.
 The Japanese fried chicken also comes highly rated.